bloc97/SYNLA-Plus/README.md

 # SYNLA Plus Dataset
- Successor to the original Synthetic Line Art (SYNLA) Dataset
+ Successor to the original [Synthetic Line Art (SYNLA) Dataset](https://github.com/bloc97/SYNLA-Dataset).

 This new dataset adds the following:
  - Color gradients for lines and background